 - Most commonly occur as red or purplish lesions on the face.
 Size and density may vary.

-- Can be due to a hereditary predisposition.
+- It can be due to a hereditary predisposition.

 How Do We Treat Them?

-We use a laser that emits light at a specific wave length to specifically target the lesion.
-The haem pigment within the damaged blood vessels, absorbs light that is directed onto the skin.
+We use a laser that emits light at a specific wavelength to specifically target the lesion.
+The haem pigment within the damaged blood vessels absorbs light that is directed onto the skin.
 Haem is a coloured red protein, we manipulate this characteristic in terms of light absorption.
 Once the blood vessels absorb the light, they heat up and the red proteins stick together (haem coagulation).
-Due to the laser emmision being in pulses, blood vessels recieve heat at critical levels which minimalise damage to skin tissue adjacent to the targeted lesion.
+Due to the laser emission being in pulses, blood vessels receive heat at critical levels which minimalise damage to skin tissue adjacent to the targeted lesion.
 After treatment, blood vessels suffer damage and are then flushed out of the body because of a natural immune system response. little or no trace of the initial lesion is seen when the treatment course is finished.

 The Laser Process

 Gentle cleaning of the skin is necessary to remove chemicals.
 The treatment area undergoes the application of ECG (Electrical Conductivity Gel).
 The ECG gel cools the area and ensures optimal light transmission from the applicator to the skin.
 Clear Medical therapists select the optimum setting which is safe and effective on an individual basis.
 The skin surface has a quartz applicator placed on it, pure white laser light passes via the quartz block through the skin.
 We treat Neighbouring skin areas in the same way, during a full treatment, by moving the quartz applicator.
 This process is done until your therapist covers the treatment area fully.
 Finally, we clean the skin and apply barrier protection.
 Our treatment policies specify that individuals can have treatment 5 days after a successful consultation and patch test.